PowerShell/PackageManagementProviderResource/README.md

 ###**Introduction**###

-The OneGetProviderResource module contains the following Windows PowerShell Desired State Configuration (DSC) resources to allow you to manage packages and Windows PowerShell modules.
+The PackageManagementProviderResource (used to call OneGetProviderResource) module contains the following Windows PowerShell Desired State Configuration (DSC) resources to allow you to manage packages and Windows PowerShell modules.

 * **NugetPackage** – lets you download packages from the NuGet source location (e.g., http://nuget.org/api/v2/), and install or uninstall the package.

 * **PSModule** – lets you download Windows PowerShell modules from the PowerShell Gallery, "PSGallery" (e.g., https://www.powershellgallery.com/api/v2/ ), and install them on your computer.

-* **OneGetSource** – lets you register or unregister a package source on your computer
+* **PackageManageSource** – lets you register or unregister a package source on your computer

 **NugetPackage** DSC resource has the following properties:
 <table>